crystal-ctrl/Regression_project/MVP.md

 The above model visualization depects the model plotted predicted rating against the actual data points.

-This results suggested that this model loses some accuracy as Ebert rating decreases.
+This result suggested that this model loses some accuracy as Ebert rating decreases.
 It could definitely be improved.

 I will continue with model refinement, tuning and selection to find the best performing model on validation.